davidisaaclee/matcher/README.md

 const createMatcher = require('@davidisaaclee/matcher').default;
 ```

-2. **Create a pattern-matching generator by calling `createMatcher`.** This call will define a set of __cases__, which are names for the different "slots" that your input can map to.
-In an even/odd matcher, these cases would be named "even" and "odd".
-We'll also need to provide a way of partitioning an input into those cases.
+2. **Create a pattern-matching generator by calling `createMatcher`.** In this call, we'll need to provide a set of __case names__, which are string indices for the different "slots" that your input can map to.
+In an even/odd matcher, the cases would be named "even" and "odd".
+We'll also need to provide a way of partitioning an input into those named cases.
 In an even/odd matcher, this would be a function mapping a number to either even or odd.

 ```javascript
 const evenOddMatcher = createMatcher(